Comments and threads

 History

-When this feature flag is enabled, typing @all in comments and descriptions results in plain text instead of a mention.
-When you disable this feature, existing @all mentions in the Markdown texts are not affected and remain as links.
+When you enable this feature flag, typing @all in comments and descriptions results in plain text instead of mentioning all users.
+When you disable this feature, existing @all mentions in the Markdown texts are unchanged, and remain as links.
 Only future @all mentions appear as plain text.

 Notifications and mentions can be disabled in a group’s settings.